schub-tech/lovable-production/README.md

 - use the supabase command: `supabase migration new <add_column_to_table_xxx>` to create the migration file and paste the SQL into it.
 - try to tell lovable to create a migrations file.

+Make sure you put your migration files into `/supabase/migrations/`

 If you have build your database initially without migrations, you need to create an initial migration.
-Either get the SQL for that via the Supabase web interface (database -> backup and then copy the the table creation statements only) or you can use `psql`for that
+Either get the SQL for that via the Supabase web interface (database -> backup and then copy the the table creation statements only) or you can use `psql`.

-### 2. Code changes

-Create migration scripts in `/supabase/migrations/`

-→ You can get initial schema.sql from the dev version via psql (or interface)

-Update `src/integrations/supabase/client.ts`

-→ allow client to use supabase_url and anon_key from .env file

-Remark: Supabase url and anon key is always in frontend, but safe if you use RLS for authenticated users
+Once you have completed these prerequisites you can create a second Supabase project as your production project.
+Note down the postgres password as you need to put it in a Supabase secret (see deployment section)

+To enable our app choosing the right database we need to modify the `src/integrations/supabase/client.ts` in your project.
+Despite the warning not to edit it, we had no problems so far doing so.
+Do hardcode the values of your Supabase development account here (i.e. replace `<<<your-supabase-dev-account-url>>>` and `<<<supabase-anon-key>>>`).
+The anon key you'll find in Supabase under [Settings -> Data API](https://supabase.com/dashboard/project/_/settings/api).

 ```jsx